kilogold/confidential-pinata/docs/deployment.md

 There is no separate participation asset or per-strike account.
 Successful Attack history records chronological index-to-wallet assignments.
 The arbiter performs the prototype history scan; the program does not scan historical transactions.

 > **FUTURE (not v1).** Later versions MUST restrict HP modifications to the Piñata program.
-Out-of-band HP modification by the arbiter MUST be forbidden: Token-2022 HP operations with no Piñata instruction in the transaction, and HP operations that are only sibling Token-2022 instructions rather than Piñata CPIs. v1 allows both so the Piñata program can have fewer instructions during early development.
-Honest v1 already uses siblings (`ApplyPendingBalance` after Initialize; `ApplyPendingBurn` / `UpdateDecryptableSupply` after Attack).
+Out-of-band HP modification by the arbiter MUST be forbidden: Token-2022 HP operations with no Piñata instruction in the transaction, and HP operations that are only sibling Token-2022 instructions rather than Piñata CPIs.
+In prototype v1, Initialize CPIs both `ConfidentialMint` and `ApplyPendingBalance`; honest v1 still uses sibling `ApplyPendingBurn` / `UpdateDecryptableSupply` instructions after Attack. v1 accepts the remaining sibling and fully out-of-band paths so the Piñata program can have fewer instructions during early development.
 How later versions bind HP operations to the program is unspecified (**O1** in this file, not [arbiter.md](arbiter.md) **O1**).

 ## Participants